danjamesyee/Blox/README.md

 #### Drag and Drop with React-beautiful-dnd

-Allows us to rearrange musical blocks on the tracks, allowing the user added freedom and interaction in the music creation process.
+Allows us to rearrange musical blocks on the tracks, allowing the user added functionality and interaction in the music creation process.

 ![gifdnd](https://raw.githubusercontent.com/danjamesyee/MERNblocks/master/dragndrop.gif)